I specialize in fiction writing, how-to articles, and web content.

-The conducting of census is one of the most important things countries must do on a regular basis.
-But sadly, in many parts of the world (especially in the underdeveloped parts) a lot of problems exist during the conducting of census which make it sometimes difficult to conduct regular censuses or get adequate census figures.
+A census is one of the most important things countries must carry out on a regular basis.
+But sadly, in many parts of the world (especially in developing nations), a lot of problems appear during the census that makes it sometimes difficult to conduct regular censuses or get adequate census figures.

-8 Common Problems Countries Face in Conducting Census
+8 Common Problems Countries Face in Conducting a Census

-Some of the major problems faced by nations when it comes to the conducting of census include the following:
+Some of the major problems faced by nations when it comes to conducting a census include the following.

 1. Cost of Conducting Census

-One of the biggest challenges associated with conducting census in poor countries is the enormous financial costs of conducting the exercise.
-It is no secret that it is extremely costly to conduct a census.
-Even in developed worlds, the costs involved in conducting censuses can be quite overwhelming.
-For many poor countries all over the world, taking huge amounts of money out of their limited resources for the purpose of census can be a very difficult thing.
-As a result of this, many poor countries cannot conduct censuses as regularly or as efficiently as richer countries do.
+One of the biggest challenges associated with conducting a census in poor countries is the enormous financial costs of conducting the exercise.
+It is no secret that it is very expensive to conduct a census.
+Even in developed nations, the costs involved in conducting censuses can be quite overwhelming.

 3. Inadequate Infrastructural Facilities in Certain Areas

-Corruption during census can make it difficult to have an efficient population census exercise that provides accurate population figures.
-One of the biggest reasons why censuses aren’t very successful in a country such as Nigeria is because of the high rate of corruption in that country.
-Over the years, there have been countless stories of corrupt census officials collecting monies needed for conducting census but pocketing these monies and sitting in their various officers where they write down imaginary figures of certain villages and towns without actually having visited these places.
-This automatically leads to inaccurate population figures of a country.
-Also, in countries where population sizes determine how much money the central government releases to a state or province, corruption can easily overtake the census taking process and make states to exaggerate their population sizes in order to get a bigger share of funds during the central government’s distribution of funds.
-Corruption is one of the biggest reasons why certain countries find it very difficult conducting successful censuses and obtaining reliable population data.
+Also, in countries where population sizes determine how much money the central government releases to a state or province, corruption can easily overtake the census-taking process and make states exaggerate their population sizes to get a bigger share of funds during the central government’s distribution of funds.
+Corruption is one of the biggest reasons certain countries find it very difficult to conduct successful censuses and obtain reliable population data.

 6. Insufficient Census Experts